Skipping Science: An Experiment in Jump Rope Lengths

 - Also try this experiment using different jump rope tricks, instead of just plain jumps over the rope.
 Does length have more of an effect on tricks than on plain jumps?

 - Design an experiment to find the best jump rope length for double Dutch.

-- In the DragonflyTV video in the Introduction, Francesca, Precious, and Marnicka jumped rope to different music with different beats.
-Try jumping rope to slow music, fast music, and no music.
+- Try jumping rope to slow music, fast music, and no music.
 Does the music change how many successful jumps you can make in a minute?
 How about the number of successful jumps you can make in a row without messing up?

 - Can jumping rope help you on a spelling test?
 Randomly assign volunteers to two groups: One group will copy down 10 words from a spelling list with pen and paper.
 The other group will work with a partner who will call out the word and the spelling first, and then the jumper will repeat the word and each letter back and "jump out" each letter of the words—one jump for each letter.
 Test your volunteers the next day with the spelling list (have them spell out with pen and paper each word that they practiced the day before) and see which group has the best scores, on average.